vegas-viz/Vegas/README.md

 #### HTML

-The following renders the plot as HTML (which is printed to the console).
+The following renders the plot as HTML (which prints to the console).

 ```scala
 def renderHTML = {